-- 1. providing any private lessons or services for a fee; - 2. using, selling, or improper divulging any privileged information about a student or client, which was gained in the course of the staff member's employment or through his/her access to Academy records; - referring any student or client for lessons or services to any private business or professional practitioner, if there is any expectation of reciprocal referrals, sharing of fees, or other remuneration for such referrals; - 4. requiring students or clients to purchase any private goods or services provided by Academy personnel or any business or professional practitioner with whom any staff member has a financial relationship, as a condition of receiving any grades, credits, promotions, approvals, or recommendations. - E. Staff members shall not make use of materials, equipment, or facilities of the Academy in private practice.
-Examples would be using the facilities before, during, or after regular business hours for service to private practice clients or checking out items from the instructional materials center for private practice.
+- 1. providing any private lessons or services for a fee; - using, selling, or improper divulging any privileged information about a student or client, which was gained in the course of the Academy personnel's employment or professional relationship with the Academy through his/her access to Academy records; - referring any student or client for lessons or services to any private business or professional practitioner, if there is any expectation of reciprocal referrals, sharing of fees, or other remuneration for such referrals; - 4. requiring students or clients to purchase any private goods or services provided by Academy personnel or any business or professional practitioner with whom any Academy personnel has a financial relationship, as a condition of receiving any grades, credits, promotions, approvals, or recommendations. - E. Academy personnel shall not make use of materials, equipment, or facilities of the Academy in private practice.
+Examples include using the facilities before, during, or after regular business hours for service to private practice clients or checking out items from the instructional materials center for private practice. - F. Academy personnel must disclose any potential conflict of interest which may lead to a violation of this policy to the Board.
+Upon discovery of any potential conflict of interest, the Board will disclose, in writing, the potential conflict of interest to the appropriate Federal awarding agency or, if applicable, the pass-through entity.